-The Group has been established to provide shareholders with a sustainable and attractive level of dividend income, primarily by way of investment in Credit Assets originated both directly through the Marketplaces operated by Funding Circle and indirectly, in each case as detailed in the Company's investment policy.
-The Group has identified Funding Circle as a leader in the growing marketplace lending space with its established infrastructure, scale of origination volumes and expertise in accurately assessing loan applications.
+The Group has been established to provide shareholders with a sustainable and attractive level of dividend income, primarily by way of investment in Credit Assets originated both directly through the platform operated by Funding Circle and indirectly, in each case as detailed in the Company's investment policy.
+The Group has identified the Funding Circle platform as a leader in the growing direct lending space to SMEs with its established infrastructure, scale of origination volumes and expertise in accurately assessing loan applications.